woodzofficial/audio-slicer/README.md

 ### Minimum Interval

 The minimum length for a silence part to be sliced, presented in milliseconds.
 Set this value smaller if your audio contains only short breaks.
-The smaller this value is, the more sliced audio clips this script is likely to generate.
+The smaller this value is, the more sliced audio clips this application is likely to generate.
 Note that this value must be smaller than min_length and larger than hop_size.
 Defaults to 300.

 ### Hop Size